Skip to main content

 A graduate of the University of Northern Iowa, where she was the recipient of many scholarships, including two graduate assistantships, MaKayla holds both a Master of Music and Bachelor of Music in Voice Performance.

-MaKayla currently resides in Brooklyn, NY and when not on singing, she is an Adjunct Lecturer for the Borough of Manhattan Community College Music and Art Department (BMCC-CUNY).
+MaKayla currently resides in Brooklyn, NY and when not singing, she is an Adjunct Lecturer for the Borough of Manhattan Community College Music and Art Department (BMCC-CUNY).

 Christine Papania, soprano